 - 1 cup uncooked wild rice blend

-- 4 cups fresh cauliflower florets
+- 4 cups fresh or frozen cauliflower florets

 - 2 tablespoons olive oil